OpenShift Routing - Traffic is not distributed between pods

 echo $SELECTOR_LABEL

-• Then, check that the Pod replicas in the reported Deployment fsi-application are all running.
+• Next, check that all of the pods for the Deployment fsi-application are running.

 Click to show some commands if you need a hint